Neal-Ning/portfolio/data/Para.md

 ### Description:

 PARA is a team project developed in close collaboration of Jetbrains (our client).
 We built an Intellij plugin that automatically installs missing java dependencies.
 The plugin compares a semantic/database-driven approach with an AI-based approach for resolving unresolved methods and classes.
+(Feb.
+2025)

 ---